What is PM10 and PM2,5?

 Effects of long-term exposure

-Air pollution with suspended particulate matter and benzo(a)pyrene contributes to:
+Air pollution with PM and benzo(a)pyrene contributes to:

 - respiratory diseases: asthma, lung cancer, chronic obstructive pulmonary disease, frequent respiratory tract infections,

 - blood disorders: heart attacks, hypertension, coronary heart diseases, cardiac arrhythmias, heart failure,

 - nervous system disorders: memory and concentration problems, higher anxiety levels, depressive states, anatomical changes in the brain, Alzheimer’s disease, accelerated aging of the nervous system, strokes,